Online Teaching Resources

 - The computer name will be displayed in the window that opens

 Rather than Remote Desktop, Mac users can use Screen Sharing to remote into their office computers (see video for a walk through).
-You can also access your Departmental and Personal share drives through sharing.
+You can also access departmental and personal share drives through sharing.
 Below you will find links to step by step instructions for each of these.

 Installing and Using Adobe Creative Cloud Software